 (Funded by NSF)

-(Initially funded by the Excellence Research Fund - Seed Fund Program at MTU, currently funded by NSF)
+(Initially funded by the Excellence Research Fund - Seed Fund Program at MTU, also funded by NSF)

 The project aims at developing a multiwavelength photoacoustic and nephelometer spectrometer to measure aerosol optical properties integrating a phtoacoustic/nephelometer cell with our supercontinuum laser.